You are here: Home » Blogs » How Does A PSA Nitrogen Generator Work?

 1. What is a PSA Nitrogen Generator?

-• Adsorption Beds: Contains carbon molecular sieve (CMS) to adsorb oxygen and other gases.
+• Adsorption beds – Contain CMS to adsorb oxygen and other impurities.

-2. The Working Principle of PSA Nitrogen Generators
+2. Working Principle of PSA Nitrogen Generators

 Step 1: Air Compression

-Step 2: Adsorption Process
+Step 2: Adsorption

 Step 3: Pressure Swing Cycle

-Step 4: Nitrogen Separation and Storage
+Step 4: Nitrogen Output and Storage

 Step